nemoarchive/documentation/submit_data.md

 ```

 **Important:**
-If populating the manifest in Excel or Numbers, save as a tab delimited file.
-The manifest file can have any prefix, however the base filename **must** be `manifest.tsv`.
+Save your manifest as a tab seperated file.
+The manifest file can have any prefix, however the base filename must be manifest.tsv.
 &nbsp;

 ## Manifest submission and validation